brucex11/electronix_microelec_neamen/run/chap01/README_Chap01.md

 chapter are contained in MSWord docx located in the `./subdir/doc` folder.
 Don't forget to update .gitignore to preclude .docx binaries from repository.

+# Search This Document
+Use the keywords below for python-code implementations, problems with plots, etc.
+When applicable, each problem has keywords that reflect code in that problem.

+## Available Keywords
+* `line_plot`
+* `list_comprehension`
+* `scatter_plot` `highlight_point_diff_color`

+# Examples, Exercises, and Problems
+All worked Examples, Exercises, and Problems are listed in order by number in their prospective category.
+Here is the format for each number (X.X):

+X.X: Description
+* worked-file PATH, textbook page num
+* associated word docx (optional)
+* keywords list (optional)

+### Example Format for Listings (below)
+1.7: Determine the current in a pn junction diode given voltage VD across it.
+* example/exam1_07, textbook pg 28
+* example/doc/exam1_07.docx
+* keywords: `scatter_plot line_plot list_comprehension highlight_point_diff_color`

 ## Examples
-1.1: Calculate the intrinsic carrier concentration at T = 300 K for:
+1.1: Calculate the intrinsic carrier concentration at T = 300 K for `Si, Ge, GaAs`.
-* `Si, Ge, GaAs`
 * example/exam1_01.py, textbook page 13 (also covers exer 1.1)

 1.2: Calculate the majority and minority carrier concentrations.